survivorsunited/mod-basic-storage/BUILD.md

 # Build Documentation

-This document explains how to build the Custom Portals mod, test it locally, and manage releases.
+This document explains how to build the Basic Storage mod, test it locally, and manage releases.

 ## Quick Start